-Clinical presentation of our patient was consistent with atypical PKAN based on time of the disease onset, neurological features, the presence of behavioral and psychiatric abnormalities, and the mode of disease progression.
-In addition to characteristic MRI scans, mutational analysis confirmed the diagnosis.
+Clinical presentation of our patient was consistent with atypical PKAN based on time of disease onset, neurological feature, presence of behavioural and psychiatric abnormalities and mode of disease progression.
+Besides characteristic MRI scans, mutational analysis confirmed the diagnosis.

-Initial complaints were psychiatric, in accordance with the previous findings that psychiatric symptoms (depression, anxiety, emotional lability, tics, obsessive-compulsive disorder, and psychosis) were common in the atypical PKAN, often preceding motor features [6, 8, 9].
+Initial complaints were psychiatric, in accordance with the previous findings that psychiatric symptoms (depression, anxiety, emotional lability, tics, obsessive-compulsive disorder and psychosis) were common in the atypical PKAN, often preceding motor features [6, 8, 9].

-DNA analysis showed one known mutation and one newly described variant in the PANK2 gene.
-Substitution c.1583C>T (p.T528M) is one of the most common mutations in European NBIA patients, and confirmed founder mutation in the Serbian population [10].
-This variant affects catalytic domain of the enzyme; frequently it is associated with an atypical form of PKAN, supporting biochemical data of residual enzyme activity.
+DNA analysis showed one known mutation and one newly described variant in PANK2 gene.
+Substitution c.1583C>T (p.T528M) is one of the most common mutations in European NBIA patients, and confirmed founder mutation in Serbian population [10].
+This variant affects catalytic domain of the enzyme; frequently it is associated with atypical form of PKAN supporting biochemical data of residual enzyme activity.

 Substitution p.Y405D (c.1213T>G) has not been previously described in NBIA patients.
-Also, this variant was not found in 1000 Genomes and ExAC population databases nor in disease-related databases such as ClnVar, LVOD, and HGMD.
-Several in silico predictions indicate that this variant is damaging.
-In addition, segregation analysis confirmed p.Y405D (c.1213T>G) is in trans with an already known disease-related mutation p.T528M, which all support its own pathogenicity.
+Also, this variant was not found in population databases 1000 Genomes and ExAC nor in disease related databases such as ClnVar, LVOD and HGMD.
+Several in silico predictions indicate this variant is damaging.
+In addition, segregation analysis confirmed p.Y405D (c.1213T>G) is in trans with already known disease related mutation p.T528M, which all support its own pathogenicity.

 Previous reports have demonstrated that in patients with two loss-of function alleles, symptoms were always presented at an early stage of life, while those in atypical patients often resulted in amino acid changes.
-This indicated that many of the patients with an atypical form of the disease may have residual PANK2 activities.
+This indicated that many of patients with atypical form of the disease may have a residual PANK2 activities.
 It is believed that in the presence of missense mutations, residual activity of the PANK2 determines the age of onset, without playing a role in the progression of the disorder [11].
-Although variable expressivity of alleles, as well as the combination and the concentration of the mutant proteins, were the features that mainly affected the PKAN phenotype, there were also other genetic and non-genetic modifiers that might alter PANK2 catalytic activity [12-15].
+Although variable expressivity of alleles, as well as combination and concentration of the mutant proteins were the features that mainly affected PKAN phenotype, there were also other genetic and non-genetic modifiers that might alter PANK2 catalytic activity [12-15].